Heather Nelson-Brantley, PhD, RN, CCRN-K

 - Nelson-Brantley, H.V., Ford, D.J., Miller, K.L., & Bott, M.J.
 (November 2016).
 Positive deviance: A qualitative, index case study of the first independent critical access hospital to achieve Magnet® designation.
 Podium presentation.
 2016 International Nursing Administration Research Conference, Orlando, FL.

 - 2017-2019, Principal Investigator.
 Team Learning and Safety Culture in Perioperative Hospital Units: Understanding the Nursing Unit Leader Perspective.
-Funded by Council on Graduate Education for Administration in Nursing (CGEAN).
+Funded by Association for Leadership Science in Nursing.

-- 2016-Present, Co-Investigator.
+- 2016-2018, Co-Investigator.
 Development, Implementation, and Maintenance of Quality Measures for the Program of All-inclusive Care for the Elderly (PACE).
+McNealy, K. (PI).
 Funded by Econometrica, Inc.

 - 2014-2016, Principal Investigator.
 Nurses on Boards in Kansas: A Targeted Board Descriptive Study.
 Funded by Jonas Center for Nursing and Veterans Healthcare and University of Kansas School of Nursing.